emqxarchive/emqx-docs-en/source/guide.rst

     ## Value: File Name
     acl_file = etc/acl.conf

-The ACL rules are defined in etc/acl.conf which can be loaded into memory when EMQ X starts:
+The ACL rules are defined in file ``etc/acl.conf``, which is loaded into memory when EMQ X starts:

 .. code:: erlang